Welcome to Le Petit Depart –

 A fabulous cycle event, which will take place on Sunday 2nd June 2019.
 It showcases the very best cycling the Yorkshire Dales has to offer and follows much of the 2014 Tour de France, some of the Tour de Yorkshire route and the 2019 UCI World Championship road race route.

 2 New routes added to next years event to make it even more attractive to more cyclists – draft new routes below.
-Entries opened 1st January.
+Entries open

 All those who enter get a chance to Win a fabulous Trek Domane AL 2 from the excellent Chevin Cycles.